pfist/Nano/README.md

 ![New Project dialog screenshot](https://raw.githubusercontent.com/BlueVoidStudios/Nano/master/Media/GitHub_NewProjectDialog.png)

 ### Packaging your game
 - **Visual Studio is required to package your game with Nano.** This is because the VR plugins are disabled.
-You don't have to use it; just install it with the configuration picture below and you should be good to go.
+You don't have to use it; just install it with the configuration shown below and you should be good to go.

 ![Visual Studio configuration](https://raw.githubusercontent.com/BlueVoidStudios/Nano/master/Media/GitHub_VisualStudioConfig.png)